Bustling crowd enjoying the evening on Memphis' neon-lit Beale Street

 Overlooking Great Smoky Mountains National Park from Clingmans Dome, the park’s highest point

 ‘The Year They Walked’ exhibit honoring the Montgomery Bus Boycott at the National Civil Rights Museum

 Country music singer Josh Turner greets fans while performing at the historic Grand Ole Opry

 The historic Sun Studio in Memphis, where legends Elvis Presley, Roy Orbison and B.B.
 King have all recorded

 Exhibits on display at the Johnny Cash Museum in Nashville

-Experience a vacation – only made in Tennessee
+The soundtrack of America – made in Tennessee

 Tennessee’s Great Smoky Mountains National Park is the most visited national park in the USA.